NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 You will need some familiarity with the R programming language to complete this tutorial and we recommend you use a version of the [RStudio IDE](https://www.rstudio.com/products/rstudio/).
 In this tutorial, we will describe how to access an instance of RStudio with all the required packages pre-installed via your web browser using the Visual Interactive Computing Environment (VICE) provided in the [CyVerse Discovery Environment](https://cyverse.org/discovery-environment).
 Alternatively, you can also complete most of the exercises in this tutorial using a locally installed version of [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/).

-#### _2. [OPTIONAL] A NEON user account and API token_
+#### _2. A NEON user account and API token_

-We recommend that you sign up for a NEON user account and set up an API token to access NEON data following the instructions outlined in [this tutorial](https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial).
-This is not required.
-You can download NEON data without a token, but using an API token will enable faster download speeds.
+NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

 #### _3. [OPTIONAL] Create a CyVerse account and request access to VICE_